Glossary of Investment Terms

 Order – An investor's instructions to a broker or brokerage firm.

-Out of the Money – An option with no intrinsic value, but with extrinsic or time value.
+Out of the Money – An option with no intrinsic value but with extrinsic or time value.
 The value of an out-of-the-money option erodes quickly with time as it gets closer to expiry.
-If it still out of the money at expiry, the option expires worthless.
-For a call option, it's when the strike price is higher than the market price of the underlying asset.
-For a put option, it's when the strike price is lower than the market price of the underlying asset.
+If it is still out of the money at expiry, the option expires worthless.
+A call option is when the strike price is higher than the underlying asset's market price.
+A put option is when the strike price is lower than the underlying asset's market price.

 Over-the-Counter (OTC) – A negotiated market for the trading of unlisted stocks.
 Not all OTC stocks are required to file with the SEC, making it difficult to gauge whether or not OTC stocks are reliable investments.

 Overbought – A rise in the value of a given security that is unsustainable from a technical perspective.
-An overbought security can be expected to experience a downward correction.
+Overbought security can be expected to experience a downward correction.